botpress/botpress/integrations/stripe/hub.md

 - **Payment Intent Failed**: This event occurs when a payment intent fails in Stripe.

 These events allow your chatbot to respond to various situations related to charges, payments and subscriptions in Stripe.

-## Limitations and Solutions

-Stripe has frequency limits to maximize its stability, allowing up to 100 read and write operations per second in active mode, and 25 operations per second in test mode.

-In addition, Stripe locks objects during some operations to prevent interference.
-If a request attempts to acquire a lock already in use, an error may occur.

-To handle these limits, the documentation recommends:

-- Retry requests that return 429 errors.
-- Reduce unnecessary load.
-- Run mutations on the same object sequentially.

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests.

-Enjoy seamless helpdesk and customer support integration between Botpress and Stripe!